talapkapetra/neuron-project/README.md

 Shapiro-Wilk normality test was used to investigate if the datasets are fit to the Gaussian distirbution.

 - Outliers were removed only in case of vesicle data.
-  - The main objective of the whole project to get moprhometric details of each synapses of the dendrites.
-Therefore, in case of synapse and bouton data, I always presented all, only those were those removed, where the segmentation and 3D reconstruction was not complete for some reasons.
+  - The main objective of the whole project to get morphometric details of each synapses of the dendrites.
+Therefore, in case of synapse and bouton data, I always presented all, only those were removed, where the segmentation and 3D reconstruction was not complete for some reasons.
   - In case of vesicle data, ~10-30 vesicle belonged to one synapse and vesicle dataset was only used for the compression correction statistics.
 Therefore, here was reasonable to omit outliers before statistics.

 bouton_df